Quarantine Circular: Gameplay

 Quarantine Circular is a conversation-based adventure game, presented in a three-dimensional, third-person perspective.
 The player controls a variety of characters who make decisions to resolve the situation.
 Options are limited depending on the character, reflecting their preconceptions.

 Synopsis

 In the wake of an epidemic that is threatening the human race, an alien is found, captured, and kept in quarantine until the world organization dedicated to containing the rampant disease — the IDCF (or International Disease Containment Fleet) — can communicate with the alien and find out why it is here.
 The choices made will dictate how the story unfolds.

 Release

 Quarantine Circular was developed by Mike Bithell Games and released for Microsoft Windows and macOS through Steam.
 It was released on Nintendo Switch on 8 December, 2018.
 Unlike its predecessor, it was not released on iOS.

 Reception

 Quarantine Circular was received positively by professional critics.

 The game was criticized by VideoGamer reviewer Alice Bell for being less focused than the previous game Subsurface Circular and for having simpler puzzles by Dualshockers reviewer Micahel Ruiz.
-Reviewer Jason Coles, writing for The Digital Fix, praised the game as being "brilliantly written" that is "at times charming, upsetting and inspiring", awarding the game 10/10.